moritzhoferer/mtec-presence-tracing/README.md

 python -m pip install -r requirements.txt
 ```

-Additionally, you need to install Firefox and the Geckodriver for Firefox and then you are ready to go.
+Additionally, you need to install Firefox and the Geckodriver for Firefox and then you are ready to go (Links below).

 To fill the form, execute this in terminal: